 What You Can Expect: Up to 10 Mbps, but expect about half of that.
 It can cost from $40 USD to $100 USD per month.

 Summing It Up

 Just like there are many ways to get your television or phone service, there are many ways to get your Internet service.
+(Whether Internet access is a human right is another matter altogether.)
 Often, all three of these services are using the same method to come into your home.
 That prompts the question – where does the phone and TV stop and the Internet begin?
 Hint: they’re all part of the Internet now.

 Image Credits: Analogue modem – acoustic coupler by secretlondon123, US Robotics 56K Modem Front by Xiaowei, Basic Twisted Pair Phone Cable via Wikimedia,

 Multimode Fiber by Hhedeshian, HughesNet Satellite Dish by MyBoogers, ADSL Frequency Plan via Wikimedia, ADSL splitter by Generatorglukoff, Fiber Optic Lighting by Hustvedt, Installing Fiber Cable by Shuli Hallak